rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 As you already know, Product Feed Manager for WooCommerce is best known for generating Google Shopping feed also known as Google product feed.

-However, there’s more.
+However, providing Google Merchant Center feed template is not the only thing.
 You can also generate google product feed in the right format for most other Google Destinations as well.

 The plugin comes with Google feed generation templates for almost all destinations that you will find on Surfaces Across Google to promote your WooCommerce products.